How to Train & Disciplin Your Bunny

 Some of the signs that your bunny is getting ready to go to the toilet is they will become fidgety, often grooming themselves, they may start to try to back into a corner of where they are.

-In a lot of cases people find that having their bunnies spayed or neutered can reduce unwanted toilet behavior.
-Speak to an exotic vets and they will be able to advise you.
+Also bunnies have strong hormonal urges that can cause them to mark your carpet.
+In a lot of cases people find that having their bunnies spayed or neutered can reduce unwanted peeing behavior.

-If you have noticed an older bunny slowing down or a change in your bunnies general behavior speak to a Vet specializing in exotic pets that will be able to advise you.
+If you have noticed an older bunny slowing down or are considering getting them done its best to speak to a Vet specializing in exotic pets that will be able to advise you on.

 How can I stop my bunny peeing on my carpet?